 They created a unique business model that allowed them to retain total control of the sales and all service aspects of TESLA vehicles.
 By doing this, they created a product that appealed to consumers in thrilling new ways.

-Had they not done a deep market share analysis, they might have missed the opportunity to do things differently and to truly own the market.
+Had they not done a deep market share analysis, they might have missed the opportunity to truly own the market.

 By learning how to calculate market share in different ways, you’ll gain strategic advantages over your competitors.
 When you view market share as more than a single number, you can take a more granular approach at measuring business growth (and risk) across multiple battlefields.